markjaquith/WordPress-Plugin-Directory-Slurper/README.markdown

 There is no guarantee that the plugin's trunk is the latest stable version.
 The repository supports doing development in trunk, and designating a branch or tag as the stable version.
-Using the zip file gets around this, as it figures it all out and gives you the latest stable version
+Using the zip file gets around this, as it figures it all out and gives you the latest stable version.

 ### How long will it take?

-Your first update will take a while.
-You'd be well-advised to let it run overnight.
+Your first update will take a while (at least a couple of hours, and potentially overnight, depending on your connection and disk speeds).

-But subsequent updates are smart.
+But subsequent updates are smarter.
 The script tracks the SVN revision number of your latest update and then asks the Plugins Trac install for a list of plugins that have changed since.
 Only those changed plugins are updated after the initial sync.

 ### How much disk space do I need?